 Once you are certain that your plant has downy mildew, cover the entire plant with a bag to prevent the spores from spreading—remember, they can become airborne and land on other plants, or they can fall and contaminate the soil.

-After bagging, pull up the entire plant, remove it from the garden area, and destroy it.
+Pull up the entire plant, remove it from the garden area, and destroy it.
 Do not compost the plant or try to remove only the visibly affected leaves.
-Both of these techniques can result in spreading the spores.
-Also, do not save your basil seeds from any part of that year's crop.
+Do not save your basil seeds from any part of that year's crop.
 The spores can infect the seeds and affect the following year's plants.

 Generally speaking, basil leaves infected with downy mildew are not poisonous, but it is not advisable to eat leaves that are clearly affected.
 When you first notice signs of the mildew, it is best to remove the entire plant and remove and cook only the healthy leaves, if you want to eat them.
 Because basil grows so fast, quick removal and starting new plants in a new location is the best way to prevent spreading the mildew spores.